Vault toilet

 The star of the show is the rope swing, which arcs you out over the Payette's current before releasing you into the cool, clear water below.
 On a July afternoon, when the air temperature climbs and the river has settled from spring runoff into a more manageable flow, the sensation of dropping into that cold water is genuinely thrilling.
 The river runs clear through summer, and shaded pockets along the bank offer spots to rest between swings.
 As with any river swimming, conditions change — spring brings spectacular scenery but also faster, higher water that makes swimming more hazardous.
 Summer, from June through August, is the sweet spot: warmer temperatures, lower water levels, and long golden evenings that make it hard to leave.
 Fall quiets the scene considerably, drawing visitors who prefer the crunch of leaves and vibrant foliage over the midsummer energy.

 The Old Dam Rope Swing carries no admission fee, but it also offers no formal facilities — no restrooms, no lifeguards, no posted rules.
 That means self-sufficiency is part of the deal.
 Bring water, pack out everything you bring in, and swim with a buddy.
 The site is within easy driving distance of both Boise, Idaho's capital city, and the smaller community of Emmett, making it a practical day trip from either direction.
 Boise offers a full range of dining, lodging, and gear shops if you're making a longer trip of it, while Emmett provides a quieter, small-town base closer to the river.
-Visit on a weekday if you prefer a more solitary experience — word has spread among locals, and weekends in peak summer can draw a crowd to this otherwise hidden gem.
+Visit on a weekday if you prefer a more solitary experience — word has spread among locals, and weekends in peak summer can draw a crowd to this otherwise lesser-known spot.

 Directions to Old Dam Rope Swing in Idaho